 Update: September 1992

 The Global Apostolate of Family Prayer Night Devotions was invited to Tucson in September 1992.
 By then, the Family Prayer Night Meal Outreach was serving meals 5 days a week to the homeless, and the church was filled to capacity (hundreds of people...standing room only).
-Also, the good fruits of their weekly devotion were so profound by then that the Bishop of Tucson had assigned three diocesan priests to act as spiritual advisors to Family Prayer Night.
+Also, the good fruits of their weekly devotion were so profound that the Bishop of Tucson assigned three diocesan priests to act as spiritual advisors to Family Prayer Night.

 The Angel of Peace. appeared to the three shepherd children—Lucia, Francisco and Jacinta—at Fatima in October 1916.
 With a host suspended in the air, he taught them this prayer: